 Buildings consist of separately identifiable components that have different useful lives.
 While each council will own or control various buildings with different purposes, when valuing each building a council should identify the material components that have different useful lives and record and depreciate them accordingly.
-The Office of Local Government has adopted a recommendation of the Local Government Technical Advisory Group that when councils are separating buildings into depreciable components, the emphasis should be on materiality, and the suggested minimum componentisation of buildings is as follows:
+When councils are separating buildings into depreciable components, the emphasis should be on materiality, and the suggested minimum componentisation of buildings is as follows: